rohanburger/digital_portfolio_18-10-2025/README.md

 ## Business Communication
 ### Evidence
- - For the Business Communications we where tasked with reading through documetation provided to us.
+ - For the Business Communications we where tasked with reading through documentation provided to us.
 After reading through the documentation we where required to write a quiz surrounding the documentation.
  - <img width="1819" height="564" alt="image" src="https://github.com/user-attachments/assets/ba1d7afb-00ee-4e9b-b9c2-f6863ef86d38" />